rsdoiel/antenna/planet.md

 ---

-## Misinformation around Carlow shooting 'shocking' - Martin
+## 'Report sensibly,' judge urges after Carlow shooting

 date: 2025-06-04, from: RTÉ News

-Taoiseach Micheál Martin has said the level of misinformation that emerged following a shooting in Carlow town on Sunday was "shocking".
+A judge in Co Kildare has said he wants to set the record straight in relation to the case of Evan Fitzgerald, who died during a shooting incident at a shopping centre in Carlow town on Sunday evening.

 <br>